tytydraco/yessleep/out/A_Bitter_Taste_3.md

 “Um… Bacon and eggs?”
 I query, taking my seat.

 “Bacon and eggs.”
-She repeats with a smile, before walking off into some back room, her cerulean gown trailing behind her.
+She repeats with a smile, before walking off into some back room, her crimson gown trailing behind her.

 As I sit in the bench, taking in the intricate lace of the white tablecloth, I start to try to replay my last memories in my head, but I’m still reeling from the scream.